Istergul/ZATabBar/README.md

-ZATabBar ia s iOS component for creating tabbar without labels.
+ZATabBar is iOS component for creating tabbar without labels.

 ## Installing